Mormon foodways: Contemporary foodways

 Before 1950, it was common for church members to grow vegetables and fruit, can their own preserves, and make their own bread, pickles, and other food items.
 "From scratch" cooking is still traditional in some Mormon families, though after World War II, processed foods like canned soup, cake mixes, and gelatin became more common ingredients in cooking, and also a part of traditional food storage.
 Certain food storage staples spoil after several months or a year, and dedicated recipe books and blogs exist to help Mormon families rotate their food supply through everyday meals that make use of food storage ingredients.
 Some members disdain foods made from other processed foods.
 Leaders encourage members to store food for times of need, and baking is still popular among members today.
 One 2012 survey found that 58% of members had at least three months of food storage in their house.
 Members in the 1800s experienced many deprivations, including food shortages, which may have influenced their food storage practices.

 Food common to the Mormon regional area is similar to Midwest comfort food, or "country home cooking".
-Eric Eliason, a folklorist specializing in Mormon traditions, says that Utah scones, funeral potatoes, and green Jell-O are unique to Utah.
+Eric Eliason, a folklorist specializing in Mormon traditions, says that Utah scones, funeral potatoes, and green Jell-O are distinctive to Utah.
 In the 1980s, Jell-O had a marketing campaign promoting the snack as fun for children and easy for parents, which played well among family-oriented Mormons.
 In 2001, lawmakers named Jell-O as "a favorite snack food of Utah".
 Dutch oven cooking is popular in the Rocky Mountain area, and food prepared in Dutch ovens isn't limited to stews but ranges from bread to roasts.
 Utah is the second-largest market for Rhodes brand dinner rolls, and in 2004, Salt Lake City consumed the most soda of any city, which many Mormons drink instead of alcohol.
 Seasonal food festivals abound in Utah, including Bear Lake's raspberry festival and Payson's onion days.
 Fry sauce "functions as a cultural identifier for Utahns", and it is popular with both Mormons and non-Mormons in the state.